barumau/pandunia/english/dunia_pijin.md

 | we      | mimen    | wǒmen   |
 | you     | tumen    | nǐmen   |
 | they    | yemen    | tāmen   |

+Note: The third person pronoun **ye** refers to both male and female persons as well as inanimate objects – just like the source words in Hindi-Urdu and Bantu languages.

 ## Easy sentences